l2beat/earl/CONTRIBUTING.md

 ### Introducing changes

-We use prettier, and static analysis extensively but don't you worry!
+We use a formatter and static analysis extensively but don't you worry!
 We have a magic script to run all checks locally and automatically fix all the auto-fixable problems:

 ```